Santouc/Santouc/README.md

 # Hi, I'm Santiago, and from Santiago...
 Santouc for the friends 👋

 I am from Chile.
-Passionate about programming and electronics in general; I am always eager to learn more about this field, and my favorite work involves *.c* and *.py*
+Passionate about programming and electronics in general; I am always eager to learn more about this field, and my favorite work involves *.c* and *.py*.
+I've been programming since I was 14, so believe me, this is my life.

 Telematics Engineering student @ USM (Universidad Técnica Federico Santa María), building software that solves real accessibility problems.